rashmie/OMOPVaccineMapping/README.md

 # OMOPVaccineMapping
- Quality assurance of vaccine mappings of OMOP vocabulary
+ Quality assurance of vaccine mappings of OMOP vocabulary.

 ## About
  Python implementation of a method introduced to automatically identify mapping inconsistencies among OMOP vaccine concepts.
 The paper can be found at:

 ## Requirements
- Pandas is required to run this code
+ Pandas is required to run this code.

 ## Inputs
  Takes two inputs: